-In Gosford, HCCDC is collaborating with agencies, council and others to create a Regional Play Space in the Leagues Club Field.
+In Gosford, HCCDC is collaborating with agencies, council and others to create a Regional Play Space in the Leagues Club Park.
 This is an exciting opportunity for a tangible community benefit in the heart of the city.

 In the past, partnerships with the private sector and other Government agencies have delivered important community projects - Newcastle's Anzac Memorial Walk is a stunning example of this.

 This 450-metre cliff top walk stretches along the spectacular Newcastle coastline from Strezlecki Lookout to Bar Beach.
 The project was a combined effort of the private sector, NSW and local governments, with HCCDC providing project management services to the Memorial Walk Trust.